 The Association of Inspectors General (AIG) third party Peer Review Team conducted a thorough review of OIG operations in 2016 and 2019.
 The Peer Review Team determined that the CHA OIG is compliant with no exceptions with the standards promulgated in the AIG Principles and Standards for the Offices of the Inspector General.
 Management Letters issued by the AIG are available here:

-The Office of the Inspector General (OIG) Bi-Annual Reports are available below:
+The Office of the Inspector General (OIG) Quarterly Reports are available below:

 Performance audits conducted by the OIG are available below:

 The purpose of the OIG Hotline is to take reports of fraud, theft, waste, abuse, and misconduct in CHA-funded programs and operations and investigate those allegations where sufficient information exists.

 FRAUD?
 Deceptive practices including, but not limited to, embezzlement, false billing or false representation.

 THEFT?
 Intentionally depriving CHA of goods or services or the unauthorized removal of property, money, or funds from CHA, its entities, locations or premises.

 WASTE?
 Individuals, groups, employees, contractors, vendors, or businesses that are spending taxpayers' monies in a manner that does not further CHA’s mission and goals.